Victoria's state-owned water sector is made up of 19 water corporations constituted under the Water Act 1989.

 A number these water corporations also manage bulk water storages and designated recreational areas, and help the minister operate the Victorian Water Register

 2019 water sector Board appointments have now been announced.
-The full list of Water Corporation and Catchment Management Authority Board appointments that are commencing on 1 October 2019 can be seen here.
+Click for the full list of Water Corporation and Catchment Management Authority Board appointments (PDF, 205.3 KB) and bios for all new 2019 appointees (PDF, 197.4 KB) that are commencing on 1 October 2019.

 Victoria's water corporation boards oversee the management of our water and sewerage services.
 The boards are responsible for managing each water corporation’s strategic planning and day to day affairs.